TacticalCamel/resume-builder/README.md

 - **[Vue draggable](https://github.com/SortableJS/vue.draggable.next) :: Drag-and-drop functionality.** Based on Sortable JS, it's simple and proved to be reliable, so it made sense to include it instead of trying to implement something similar by myself.
 - **[Dexie.js](https://github.com/dexie/Dexie.js) :: Indexed DB wrapper.** Greatly simplifies working with indexed DB.
 Allows querying and based on promises instead of callbacks.
 Used together with @vueuse/rxjs to make queries reactive.

-## Design considerations
+## Application architecture

+This is a monolithic application that follows a layered architecture, which is perfect for its current level of complexity.

+- **Data access** - Completely client-side, using a combination of localStorage and indexedDB.
+I could use Firebase for storing it server-side, but none of the current features of the app require it.
+- **Business logic** - Services are encapsulated in [composables](https://vuejs.org/guide/reusability/composables.html#what-is-a-composable) that components can import and use.
-Components use Vue's composition API due to better logic reuse and generally more flexibility.
+- **Views** - Components use Vue's [composition API](https://vuejs.org/guide/introduction.html#api-styles) due to better logic reuse and more flexibility.
+Dependence on stateful logic is limited to composables.

-## Usage

-Latest version is hosted on [Firebase](https://cv-template-9f6e4.firebaseapp.com).

-Run locally:

-1. Have Node.js installed
-2. Install dependencies with `npm install`
-3. Run with `npm run dev`